FoggyHillside/End-s-Delight/README.md

 Additional Notes for Source Builds

-This patched release focuses only on the runtime compatibility fixes required for NeoForge 1.21.1 + Farmers Delight 1.21 API compatibility.
+This patched release focuses only on the runtime compatibility fixes required for NeoForge for Minecraft 1.21.1 + Farmers Delight - 1.21 API compatibility.

 Implemented fixes: